 Students need to own or have access to an instrument prior to lessons commencing.
-Some instruments are available for long term loan from the College when not in use during music classes, however, all students are encouraged to purchase or hire an instrument through a retailer or company specialising in instrument hire, such as Studio 19.
-Hire charges are very reasonable, with a number of schemes available.
+Some instruments are available for long term loan from the College when not in use during music classes.
+All students are encouraged to purchase or hire an instrument through a retailer or company specialising in instrument hire.

 To enrol in the Individual Music Tuition program, please complete the form below.
 If you have any queries, please contact Dorothy Lincoln.

 Individual music tuition is organised by Mount Carmel during school hours for the following instruments:

 * Lessons may be available in a shared situation at the discretion of the teacher.

 ** Only available to students in Years 5-10.

 Fees for lessons in 2024 are $42 for a 30-minute individual lesson and $30 for a shared lesson.
 Payment is made per term and invoiced by the teacher.
 GST may be added by some teachers.
 The number of lessons per term may vary owing to public holidays, excursions and other interruptions.

 - Payment Plan: Payment arrangements are made directly with your teacher.
 An account will be sent home with your child from the instrumental teacher after the first lesson of each term.
 Payments are to be made in advance and are to be paid in full by the next lesson after receiving the invoice.
 If you wish to make other payment options, please discuss this with your teacher.
 The default length of enrolment is one term.

 - Payment Method: The invoice will outline the teacher’s preferred payment method.
 Payments are not to be made at the College Office.